palyfight/palyfight.github.io/README.md

 https://palyfight.github.io/palyfight.github.io/index.html

 ## Purpose
 This will generate a semi-random list of 6 exercices for a simple full body workout.
 The page is compatible with mobile and desktop by using responsive CSS.
+Our goal is to help the world be more in shape by providing an easy way to plan a workout.